Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 - Page Count: 192 pages

-- Availability: In print, buy deluxe edition on Amazon or eBay or at your local bookstore
+- Availability: In print, buy the deluxe omnibus edition on Amazon, RightStufAnime, eBay, or at your local bookstore

 The Major finally reveals himself to Hellsing and Iscariot organizations.
-Hellsing learns more about the vampire Nazis as the Major reveals himself and declares war on them.
-Alucard facing off with Millennium’s Lieutenant, Rip Van Winkle.
+The Hellsing Organization learns more about the vampire Nazis as the Major reveals himself and declares war on them.
+Alucard faces off with Millennium’s Lieutenant, Rip Van Winkle.
 Will he survive?

 This Story Is Ridiculous